Cocoanut Grove fire: Investigations

 During the 1990s, former Boston firefighter and researcher Charles Kenney discovered that a highly flammable gas refrigerant, methyl chloride, had been used as a substitute for Freon, which was in short wartime supply.
-Kenney reported that floor plans, but not the fire investigation report, showed air-conditioning condenser units near street level on the other side of a nonstructural wall from the Melody Lounge, and that these units had been serviced since the start of the war.
+Kenney reported that floor plans, but not the fire investigation report, showed air-conditioning condenser units near street level on the other side of a nonstructural wall from the Melody Lounge, and that these units had been serviced since the start of the war (within the last 12 months).
 Kenney also reported that photographic evidence indicated an origin for the fire in the wall behind the palm tree and suggested ignition of methyl chloride accelerant by an electrical failure caused by substandard wiring.
 Methyl chloride combustion is consistent with some aspects of the fire (reported flame colors, smell, and inhalation symptoms), but requires additional explanation for ceiling-level fire, as the gas is 1.7 times as dense as air.

 In 2012, the BFD released the transcripts of witness interviews following the fire.
 Witnesses Tomaszewski, Morris Levy, Joyce Spector, David Frechtling and Jeanette Lanzoni (Volume 1) provided accounts of the ignition of the palm decoration and ceiling in the Melody Lounge.
 Frechtling and Lanzoni described the start of the fire as a "flash."
 Tomaszewski described the spread of the fire across the ceiling as like a gasoline fire.
 The flame front across the ceiling was faint blue, followed by brighter flames.
 Witness Roland Sousa (Volume 2) stated that he was initially unconcerned about the fire because, as a regular customer of the Melody Lounge, he had seen the palm tree decorations ignite before and they were always quickly put out.